General Psychiatry Residency Program: Psychotherapy Training

 This course is co-taught by David Roberts, PhD and Jason Schillerstrom, MD during the PGY-1 year.
 It involves team-based learning didactics teaching core principles of motivational interviewing to elicit behavior change.
 The workshop component of the course allows for interns to simulate patient-therapist interactions to practice reflections, summarizing statements, and building ambiguity towards change.

-Cognitive Behavioral Therapy (CBT) and Case Conference (6 weeks/12 hours):
+Cognitive Behavioral Therapy (CBT) and Case Conference (4 weeks/8 hours in PGY-1 year and 6 weeks/12 hours in PGY-2 year):

-David Roberts, PhD, Lisa Kilpela, PhD, and Carlos Velez, MD lead this course on the discussion of the theory, techniques, outcome measures, and patient selection for CBT during the PGY-2 year.
+David Roberts, PhD and Casey Thornton, PhD lead this course on the discussion of the theory, techniques, outcome measures, and patient selection for CBT now introduced in the PGY-1 year, with more in-depth review/case conference in PGY-2 year.

 Introduction to Psychodynamic Psychotherapy (4 weeks/8 hours):